teragonaudio/MrsWatson/README.md

 create an executable named `mrswatson` in the `main` directory, and another one named `mrswatsontest` in the `test` directory.

+To make a debug build, instead run `cmake -DCMAKE_BUILD_TYPE=Debug` or use the `ccmake` GUI to switch the build type.

 As MrsWatson is a 32-bit executable, which is needed to support 32-bit plugins (of which are the vast majority in the plugin world), you may also need some 32-bit compatibility libraries installed on your system.
 On Linux, you may